 There are many dairy-free protein powders in the market which are plant-based in their source.
 These are made from peas, hemp, brown rice, cranberries, soy, eggs and other foods.

-Plant-based proteins are derived only from plants and therefore doesn’t involve any animal by-products or produce.
+Plant protein powder is derived only from plants and therefore doesn’t involve any animal by-products or produce.
 They are also hypoallergenic, which means your gut is very unlikely to have a negative reaction.

 Whichever option you choose, it is imperative that you discuss dietary exclusions and portions with your doctor or nutritionist to ensure your intake of protein is adequate.Stay healthy during the challenging times of COVID-19 and protect your near and dear ones.